walkerstipe/stable_baselines_copy/docs/guide/callbacks.rst

 =========

 A callback is a set of functions that will be called at given stages of the training procedure.
-You can use callbacks to get a view on internal states and statistics of the RL model during training.
+You can use callbacks to access internal state of the RL model during training.
 It allows to do monitoring, auto saving, model manipulation, progress bars, ...